 Greek philosopher, Empedocles, argues that Earth's four elements (water, air, earth, fire) are acted upon by the powers of love and strife.

 Take your significant other on a date

-Memories of young romance can fan the flames of desire for a current partner — especially if that current partner was and remains your first love!
+Memories of young romance can fan the flames of desire for a current partner — especially if that current partner was and remains your first true love!

 Write a poem

 Put your thoughts to paper (yes, actual paper!) and surprise your partner with an ode to show how much you love and cherish them.

 For National First Love Day, maybe it should be a film about young love — "Cinema Paradiso" is one of the best!

 5 Ways First Love Brings All Your Other Romances To A Full Stop

 Romeo and Rosaline?